 Generating Structured Data

-While text generation can be useful, your usecase will likely call for generating structured data.
+While text generation can be useful, your use case will likely call for generating structured data.
 For example, you might want to extract information from text, classify data, or generate synthetic data.

 Many language models are capable of generating structured data, often defined as using "JSON modes" or "tools".
 However, you need to manually provide schemas and then validate the generated data as LLMs can produce incorrect or incomplete structured data.

-The generateObject function uses Zod schemas to specify the shape of the data that you want, and the AI model will generate data that conforms to that structure.
+The generateObject generates structured data from a prompt.
 The schema is also used to validate the generated data, ensuring type safety and correctness.

 import { generateObject } from 'ai';